roman-neuhauser/Ansel-wiki/Contributing-to-R&Darktable.md

 Adopted solutions might get directly triaged to the "To do" column if they require only well-known tools and techs.

+Ideally, the points to test and the testing procedure to validate the prototype should be written even before having a working prototype.
+At very least, the tests should ensure no regression happened in related features and tools.

 ## Prototypes come third

 Only the issues triaged in the "To do" column of the [project management Kanban board](https://github.com/users/aurelienpierre/projects/1/views/1) will be worked on, by myself or by anyone willing to tackle them.